jldupont/pygcloud/README.md

 The gcloud command line is currently built for Python 3.9.
 The accompanied Docker image provided by Google is built for Python 3.9.
 To simplify usage of pygcloud, I opted to follow this gcloud constraint.

+# EntryPoints

+This package supports entrypoints.
+They are defined in the package's `pyproject.toml` file.

 # TODO

 * File bug report about GCS not supporting --clear-labels along with --update-labels (as in Cloud Run as example)